rubenjsilva/si2020-design-challenge/README.md

 #### 3. Build
 Build a prototype using HTML and CSS *(Can also use SCSS, SASS, LESS or other type of styling)*

+*We suggest you to use the 1º day to tackle the first 2 points (Research and Wireframes) and the 2º day to the last one (Build).
+But feel free to manage your time as you want*

+---

 > Be bold, innovative, and think outside of the box!
 Don't play safe,  mindblow us!

+---

-You should fork this github repository and upload your work there to share it with us.
+Use whatever tools you're more comfortable with.
+Afterwards, you should fork this repository and upload your work there to share it with us.

-Feel free to ask us any questions you have throughout the day and to use whatever tools you're comfortable with.
+Feel free to ask us any questions you have throughout the day.
 At the end, we’ll meet to discuss your process, results and decisions.

-Good luck and have fun!
+Good luck and have fun! 😉